AylinArtut/AylinArtut/README.md

 [Last change: 12.02.26, ~21:25]

+**AI impresses me with personalized, challenging tasks.
+It identifies exact the areas where I still struggle, LOVE IT!** 😍❤️

 - [ ] Ableitungen
   - [ ] Becoming faster at solving
   - [ ] Becoming faster at solving (with no fails)